Moveable dwelling park closure fact sheet

 The Residential Tenancies and Rooming Accommodation Act 2008 (the Act) applies to tenancy agreements for caravans, caravan sites and rented manufactured homes.

 The Manufactured Homes (Residential Parks) Act 2003 applies to owner-occupied mobile homes as defined within the Act.
-The Department of Housing, Local Government, Planning and Public Works can help with queries regarding living arrangements under the Manufactured Homes (Residential Parks) Act 2003.
+The Department of Housing and Public Works can help with queries regarding living arrangements under the Manufactured Homes (Residential Parks) Act 2003.

 The Act covers short term moveable dwelling tenancies of up to 42 days and long term tenancies but does not apply to holiday lettings.